EntrustCorporation/entrust-ansible-collection/README.md

 # License

-See the https://github.com/EntrustCorporation/entrust-ansible-collection/blob/main/LICENSE for more information.
+See the [license](https://github.com/EntrustCorporation/entrust-ansible-collection/blob/main/LICENSE) for more information